 Splitting company boards and allowing employees to elect board members are just the start of the reforms needed to fix corporate governance.

-Est. in the exquisite surrounds of Work Club, the Florence Guild Event Series features our brightest thinkers providing valuable insights to help members thrive in tomorrow’s world.
+Est. @ Work Club, the Florence Guild Event Series features our brightest thinkers -> valuable insights to help members [including Blue Ocean Law Group℠ + our clients] thrive in tomorrow’s world.

 In Setting the Tone from the Top, Melinda Muth and Bob Selden examine how director conversations shape organisational culture.
 They show how using appropriate words and language can tap the collective knowledge of the board to improve the working relationships, their collective decision making and ultimately positively impact the behaviour of management.